openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/api.md

 ### Summary [DEPRECATED]

-@deprecated Use {@link CodeEditor} instead.<br/>A basic lazy loaded YAML editor with hover help and completion.
+@deprecated Use `CodeEditor` instead.<br/>A basic lazy loaded YAML editor with hover help and completion.